 There was once a time, not long ago, when I was a single mom.
-I was on TANF, and food stamps, and WIC, and medicaid, and I had a childcare subsidy.
+I was on TANF, food stamps, WIC, Medicaid, and I had a childcare subsidy.
 I was a full time community college student and I worked at a local weekly newspaper.
-I applied for a seasonal job and ended up with a full time job as an assistant manager of a retail store in the mall.
+I had applied for a seasonal job and ended up with a full time job as an assistant manager of a retail store in the mall.

 TANF and food stamps were removed because I was making $9.00/hr.

-The dry cereal, peanut butter, milk eggs and cheese we got from WIC, combined with mashed potatoes, macaroni and cheese, and ramen, sustained us.
+The dry cereal, peanut butter, milk, eggs, and cheese that we got from WIC, combined with mashed potatoes, macaroni and cheese, and ramen, sustained us.

 The electricity got shut off.